prit-nayi/amazon-clone/README.md

 # Amazon Clone

 This is a work-in-progress project where I am building a clone of the Amazon website.
-The goal of this project is to practice and enhance my front-end development skills by replicating the design and functionality of a real-world e-commerce platform.
+The goal of this project is to practice and enhance my Web development skills by replicating the design and functionality of a real-world e-commerce platform.

 ## Current Features
 - **Header Section**: Includes a navigation bar with a logo, search bar, sign-in option, and cart.